MRRL Hall of Fame

 Lead singer Levi Stubbs suffered from declining heath following a stroke in 2000.
 This prevented him from performing anymore with the group.
-Levi passed away in his sleep in 2008 at his home in Detroit.
+Sadly, Obie Benson passed away in 2005 from lung cancer, and Levi Stubbs passed away in his sleep in 2008 at his home in Detroit.

 The Four Tops were inducted into Michigan Rock and Roll Legends in 2005.
 That summer, “Obie” Benson died of lung cancer.
 The cancer was discovered after Obie had a leg amputated just a few weeks earlier.
 In 2009, the Four Tops' first big hit, "Baby I Need Your Loving", was voted one of MIchigan's Legendary Songs.
 In 2011, their first # 1 single, "I Can't Help Myself", was also voted a Legendary Michigan Song.